Thrush and breastfeeding

 If your baby is younger than four months of age, the treatment of choice is Nystatin oral suspension four times a day, which is a yellow liquid.

-If however your baby is over four months of age, the treatment of choice is Miconazole gel 2 percent.
-The other name for that is Daktarin.
+If however your baby is over four months of age, the treatment of choice is Miconazole gel 2 percent, also known as Daktarin.

 You yourself will be prescribed an antifungal cream, usually Miconazole cream 2 percent, and this can be applied straight after feeding on the nipple and areola area (the area around the nipple).